roozbehR/MovieBook/README.md

 ![Sign in Button](documentationImages/logging-in/sign-in-button.png)

 If the login in successful you will be authenticated to have access to different pages.
-To sign out, you may click on the user's name in the navigation bar.
+To sign out, you may click on the log out button in the navigation bar.

 ### Looking at Movies